LonePineGames/friday-facts/_posts/2021-10-22-macrotransaction.md

 This also explains the rise of free-to-play games.
 The biggest problem for anyone in the entertainment industry is acquiring mindshare.
 We appreciate anyone who is willing to play the game, even if they are unable to contribute financially -- as long as they bring attention to the game on social media.
 This is also why piracy is not such a big deal.

-{% include image.html class="caption-bottom" url="/assets/images/90/witch.png" description="We’ll be releasing a new Halloween modpack this week.
-(For free -- we don't do microtransactions here.)" %}
+{% include image.html class="caption-bottom" url="/assets/images/90/stadium.png" %}

 Many gamers, myself included, pine away for the glory days of the 90s when games came on CDs.
 The developer was obligated to actually finish the game, and debug it, before the CDs could be pressed, since downloadable patches were not a thing back then.
 What you bought was a complete software package, and you owned it for as long as you could keep the CD unscratched (assuming you kept the CD key written on a post-it with the disc.)